NON-MATRICULATED REGISTRATION INFORMATION

 Attend classes in the meantime.

-- If the class is too full, Non-Degree Enrollment will refund your tuition.
+- If the class is full, Non-Degree Enrollment will refund your tuition.

-- Read the linked page above before registering or you will be charged full tuition.
+- Read the linked page above before registering.
 See deadlines below.

 - See Course Information above

 - Complete a "request for Tuition Exemption" at website above.